<>

 During the winter of 812 - 813 Khan Krum started intense preparations for an attack against Byzantium, while Emperor Michael I was preparing for defense.
 In February 813, Bulgarian forces made several reconnaissance raids in Eastern Thrace but were pushed back.
 The retreat was considered as a God-sent victory and encouraged a counter-attack.

-The Byzantines gathered again a large army from all themes of their Empire including the guards of the Syrian passes.
+The Byzantines gathered again a large army from all provinces (themata) of their Empire including the guards of the Syrian passes.
 The departure of the army was a celebration and the population of the city accompanied the troops outside the city wall.
 The army marched to the north but did not take any actions to take back Mesembria.
 They encamped in the vicinity of Adrianople where the army looted and robbed its own country.

 Khan Krum also headed to Adrianople.